-Delay in breaking up blood clots means worse stroke outcomeFebruary 11th, 2013 in Cardiology /
+Delay in breaking up blood clots means worse stroke outcomeFebruary 11, 2013 in Medicine & Health / Cardiology

 Every 30-minute delay in breaking up a blood clot from a stroke was associated with a 10 percent decrease in the probability of a good outcome, regardless of other factors such as stroke severity, according to late-breaking research presented at the American Stroke Association's International Stroke Conference 2013.